rnl-dei/mkrescue/README.md

 $ ./create-generic-usb-stick /dev/sdX
 ```

-To create a RNL-specific USB stick with also a Labs bootstrap entry and Windows install ISO:
+To create an RNL-specific USB stick, including *Labs bootstrap* and Windows install ISO entries:
 ```sh
 $ ./create-rnl-usb-stick /dev/sdX
 ```
-Warning: The Windows ISO is not distributed here or automatically downloaded,
+Warning: The Windows ISO is not distributed here, nor is it automatically downloaded.
-you must do it manually by your available legal channel.
+You must manually acquire it through your available legal channel.

 To create other combinations just run `mkrescue` with the desired scripts, for example:
 ```sh